 Plastic Pollution

-We focus our efforts on generating a better understanding of the problem of marine plastic pollution from fishing operations and its impact on the biodiversity of the Patagonian Sea, as well as promoting comprehensive solutions to prevent it.
+We focus our efforts on generating a better understanding of the problem of marine plastic pollution from fishing operations on the biodiversity of the Patagonian Sea and on promoting comprehensive solutions to prevent it.

-Global plastic production skyrocketed from 2 million tons in 1950 to 348 million tons in 2017, and it is expected to double by 2040, according to estimates from the UN Environment Programme (UNEP).
+Global plastic production soared from two million tons in 1950 to 348 million tons in 2017, and is expected to double that figure by 2040, according to estimates by the UN Environment Programme (UNEP).

-As they are derived from petroleum, plastics are composed of hydrocarbon molecules that form polymers, which remain in the water, gradually breaking down into microplastics (particles smaller than 4 millimeters).
-These microplastics can be ingested by numerous living organisms (including humans).
+Being derived from petroleum, plastics are composed of hydrocarbon molecules that constitute polymers, which remain in water, transforming over time into microplastics (particles smaller than 4 millimeters in size), which can be ingested by numerous living organisms (including humans).

-Their negative effects across the entire food chain are the subject of an increasing number of studies worldwide.
+Their negative effects along the entire food chain are the subject of an increasing number of studies around the world.

-In addition to molecules and polymers, plastics contain additives in their composition that have effects on human health, such as “endocrine disruptors” (substances that interfere with hormone function), causing hormonal and reproductive disorders, and some are carcinogenic.
+In addition to molecules and polymers, plastics contain additives in their composition that have effects on human health as “endocrine disruptors” (they interfere in the functioning of hormones), causing hormonal and reproductive disorders, and some are carcinogenic.

 Context

-The amount of marine waste in coastal areas, surface waters, the water column, and the seabed of the Patagonian Sea is increasing, to the detriment of ecosystems, biodiversity, and human health.
+The amount of marine debris in coastal areas, surface, water column and seabed of the Patagonian Sea is increasing, to the detriment of ecosystems, biodiversity and human health.

-Globally, estimates indicate that 20% of the plastics in the oceans originate from fishing and other maritime activities.
-In the case of fishing, these plastics come from abandoned, lost, or discarded fishing gear and from improper waste management on vessels.
+Worldwide, estimates indicate that 20% of the plastics present in the oceans originate from fishing and other marine activities.
+In the case of fishing, they come from abandoned, lost or discarded fishing gear and inadequate waste management on ships.

-The amount of plastic waste generated by the commercial fishing industry has doubled in the past 50 years, increasing from 340,000 to 640,000 tons annually.
+The amount of plastic waste generated by the commercial fishing industry doubled in the last 50 years, from 340,000 to 640,000 tons per year.

-The most frequently documented impacts of plastic pollution are entanglement and ingestion of macroplastics.
-Species of marine vertebrates—particularly turtles, birds, and mammals—ingest plastic waste, leading to malnutrition, muscular problems, diseases, and higher mortality rates.
-Birds, sea lions, fish, turtles, and cetaceans become entangled in plastic debris, suffering severe injuries and death.
+The most frequently documented impacts of plastic pollution are entanglement and macroplastic ingestion.
+Marine vertebrate species – especially turtles, birds and mammals – ingest plastic debris, leading to malnutrition, muscular problems, disease and increased mortality.
+Birds, sea lions, fish, turtles and cetaceans become entangled in plastic debris, suffering serious injuries and mortality.

-In the case of the Franciscana dolphin, which inhabits the coastal areas of Buenos Aires, dead specimens have been found, and autopsies revealed that they had ingested plastic bags, cellophane, fishing lines (monofilament), and fragments of ropes and nets.
+In the case of the Franciscana dolphin, which inhabits the coasts of Buenos Aires, dead specimens have been found whose autopsy determined that they had ingested bags, cellophane paper, fishing lines (monofilament), and fragments of ropes and nets.

-Additionally, South American sea lions—characteristic of the southern coast of Brazil and northern Argentina—have been found dead due to entanglement in fishing lines or plastic bags.
-The Southern Right Whale and elephant seals from the Patagonian coast of Argentina are also affected by entanglement and ingestion of fishing lines, plastic bags, nets, and “potter” traps (used for squid fishing).
+The South American fur seal -characteristic of the southern coast of Brazil and northern Argentina- have also been found dead due to entanglement in fishing lines or plastic bags.
+The southern right whale and the elephant seals of the Patagonian coast of Argentina are also affected by entanglement and ingestion of fishing lines, plastic bags, nets and squid fishing lures.

-As for birds, plastic impacts albatrosses, petrels, seagulls, and penguins through ingestion, entanglement, and the poisoning of their chicks when using plastics to build their nests.
+As for birds, plastic affects albatrosses, petrels, seagulls and penguins, both through ingestion, entanglement, and the poisoning of their chicks by using plastic to build their nests.

-Moreover, plastic waste poses a deadly threat to marine turtles and fish such as silversides, croakers, and clams, as well as plankton, through strangulation and the ingestion of microplastics.
+In addition, plastic waste is a mortal threat to sea turtles and fish such as silversides, corvinas and bivalves, and even plankton itself, due to strangulation and ingestion of microplastics.

-For all these reasons, from the outset, the Forum for the Conservation of the Patagonian Sea and its Surrounding Areas has worked to prevent plastic pollution in fisheries and reduce its impact on the biodiversity of the Patagonian Sea.
-This includes continuous training for the fishing sector, organizing beach and coastal clean-ups, and promoting sustainable marine resource management in line with the circular economy.
+For all these reasons, since its inception, the Forum for the Conservation of the Patagonian Sea and Areas of Influence has been working to prevent plastic pollution from fisheries and to reduce its impact on the biodiversity of the Patagonian Sea, with continuous training for the fishing sector, cleaning beaches and coastal areas, and promoting the sustainable management of marine resources, hand in hand with the circular economy.

 STRATEGY